-- What is the world needing that you as an NVC practitioner, or us collectively, as NVC practitioners, could contribute to?
+What is the world needing that you as an NVC practitioner, or us collectively, as NVC practitioners, could contribute to?

-- What is it important to be doing right now?
+What is it important to be doing right now?

-- What will deepen our lives and our connections to one another and the web of life?
+What will deepen our lives and our connections to one another and the web of life?

-- What are our options for integrity in a time of increasing marginalisation of some, of collapsing systems and civilisations and the threat of extinction?
+What are our options for integrity in a time of increasing marginalisation of some, of collapsing systems and civilisations and the threat of extinction?

-- How do we choose where to put our energies?
+How do we choose where to put our energies?

-- What if we have low capacity or ill health?
+What if we have low capacity or ill health?

-- How can our practice of NVC support all of this?
+How can our practice of NVC support all of this?

-What does it cost our humanity when we protect our own comfort/perceived safety above another’s basic well being, when our fears blind us to consequences?
-What gets in the way of our curiosity about their story?
+What does it cost our humanity when we protect our own comfort/perceived safety above another’s basic well being, when our fears blind us to wider consequences?

 What hampers our curiosity about the negative consequences for them and ourselves when we other them?